godaddy/.github/CONTRIBUTING.md

 # Contributing

 Everyone is welcome to contribute to GoDaddy's Open Source Software.
 Contributing doesn’t just mean submitting pull requests.
-To get involved, you can report or triage bugs, and participate in discussions on the evolution of each project.
+You can also get involved by reporting/triaging bugs, or participating in discussions on the evolution of each project.

-No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading the Contribution Guidelines and our [Code of Conduct][coc].
+No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading these Contribution Guidelines and our [Code of Conduct][coc].

 **Please Note:** GitHub is for bug reports and contributions primarily - if you have a support question head over to [GoDaddy's Open Source